Create a secret

 - cURL

-- Go to Secrets in your account settings.
+- Sign in to your workspace at app.baseten.co and go to Secrets in your workspace settings.

-- Enter the name and value of the secret, for example
+- Enter a name for the secret, for example

 Once you’ve created a secret, declare it in yourconfig.yaml and access it in your model code.